-PwC was our independent registered public accounting firm for the years ended December 31, 2015 and December 31, 2014.
+PwC was our independent registered public accounting firm for the years ended December 31, 2016 and December 31, 2015.
 The following table summarizes the fees of PwC billed to us for each of the last two fiscal years.
 All of such services and fees were pre-approved by our audit committee in accordance with the "Pre-Approval Policies and Procedures" described below.

-Fee Category 2015 2014
+Fee Category 2016 2015

-Audit Fees(1) \$ 418,000 \$ 1,094,600
+Audit Fees (1) \$ 415,000 \$ 418,000

-Audit-Related Fees -
+Audit-Related Fees - -

 Tax Fees - -

-All Other Fees
+All Other Fees - -

-Total Fees \$ 418,000 \$ 1,094,600
+Total Fees \$ 415,000 \$ 418,000

-(1) "Audit Fees" consist of fees for the audit of our annual financial statements, the review of the interim financial statements included in our quarterly reports on Form 10-Q, our initial public offering that was completed in September 2014 and other professional services provided in connection with regulatory filings or engagements.
+(1) "Audit Fees" consist of fees for the audit of our annual financial statements, the review of the interim financial statements included in our quarterly reports on Form 10-Q and other professional services provided in connection with regulatory filings or engagements.